Electronic Data – black boxes

 - Volvo (2011 and newer)

 The above list is simply a general guideline.
+Some older models may be downloadable to removing the Air Bag Control Module (ACM) and sending it to a third party for downloading.
 The specific year, make and model needs to be checked to verify if data is available.
 Check here for currently downloadable vehicles with the CDR system – http://www.crashdatagroup.com.

 Data varies depending on the manufacturer, vehicle and model year of the vehicle.
 This data has changed over the past 20+ years.
 Some 1994 model year General Motors vehicles were downloadable, but the data was largely limited to driver’s seat belt status and impact severity (delta-V).
 However, in model year 2000, pre-crash data was available in General Motors vehicles for approximately 5 seconds leading up to the collision.
 This pre-crash data included: